drexelwireless/thingsboard-gateway/docs/protocols/zigbee.rst

 Software Setup
 --------------

 #.
-Follow the instructions as-described in the Linux Zigbee2MQTT Setup Instructions.
+Follow the instructions as-described in the `Linux Zigbee2MQTT Setup Instructions <https://www.zigbee2mqtt.io/guide/installation/01_linux.html>`_.

    * Be sure to follow the *(Optional) Running as a daemon with systemctl* instructions as well so that Zigbee2MQTT starts up when the gateway does.

+#.
+Once the above is complete, the next step is to add the IP address for the gateway to Flask